abhriyaroy/RxLowpoly/README.md

 <br>

 You can additionally supply `pointCount` as an optional float argument to each of the above methods depending on your needs.
-The default is `pointCount = 7000f`
+The default is `pointCount = 100f`<br>

-###### A full implementation is in the app module of this repository.
+A full implementation can be found in the app module of this repository.

 ## How to Contribute